Caesar-Sec/caesar-sec.github.io/about.md

 layout: page
 ---

 My name is Lyle, I'm currently a final year university student studying Cyber Security and Networks.
-I hail from and still live in Scotland, the land of Kilts, Red Heads and Whiskey.
-The inception of this blog originally started as a way of sharing: what I have learned, what I am currently learning and highlighting topics I have an interest in.
-In the somewhat short 2-3 week period of time it took to have this blog ready, that idea had shifted somewhat.
+I hail from Scotland, the land of Kilts, Red Heads and Whiskey.
+The inception of this blog originally started as a way of sharing: what I have learned, what I am currently learning and to forther develop my knowledge.
+In the short time it took to have this blog ready, that idea had changed.

-While the core ideas still stands, I want to share, the scope of what that goal became wider and wider the more I pondered it.
+While the core ideas still stands, I want to learn and share that knowledge.
+The scope of that goal became wider and wider the more I considered it.
 So this won't be solely a technology blog, from time to time I plan on sprinkling in some other content about my thoughts, philosophy and life.
 While technology is great, i've spent the last 4 years studying different areas of it and my career for the foreseeable future will more than likely revolve around it.
-It's important to keep in mind that it is not everything.
-There is a whole world out there of people, ideas and experiances to be had.

-**What I'm essentially trying to say is standup, go outside and touch grass.**
+It's important to keep in mind that it is not everything, there are so many experiances to have and ideas to explore.
+So every now and then remember to go outside and touch some grass.
 <br><br>

 ### Interests